NuGet/docs.microsoft.com-nuget/README.md

 | tutorial | Anything under the "Tutorial" node in the TOC that's authored according to Tutorial guidelines. |
 | reference | Any reference-type article that isn't auto-generated. |
 | article | Use for community-contributed content (that is, anything from outside the engineering team or the content team at Microsoft. |

+## Merging to the live branch

+NuGet team members have permissions to merge to `live` branch manually, at their own discretion.
+Otherwise, a regular (about once a month) Reverse Integration (RI) will be performed from `main` -> `live` branch.
+Based on the urgency of the docs, this may happen frequently.
+It is very important that the RI pull requests are *merged* and *not squashed*.

 ## Conventions